vanhornchadm/Octoprint-Smart-Filament-Sensor/README.md

 After installation a restart of Octoprint is recommended.

 ## Configuration
-### Detection time
+### Detection distance
-Currently it is necessary to configure a maximum time period no filament movement was detected.
-This time could be depended on the print speed and maximum print line length.
-For the beginning - until I figured out how to estimate the best detection time - you can run a test print and messearue your maximum time and configure this value.
-The default value 45 seconds was estimated on max. print speed 10mm/s, for faster prints it could be smaller.
+Version 2.0 of this plugin detects the movement depending on the moved distance.
+Therefore it is necessary to configure a distance without movement being detected.
+In Marlin Firmware the default value is set to 7mm.
+According to this the value is set for the plugin.

 ### Octoprint - Firmware & Protocol
 Since currently GCode command M600 is used to interrupt the print, it is recommended to add M600 to the setting "Pausing commands".